nicklockwood/ShapeScript/docs/src/camera-control.md

 ## Copy Settings

-To copy the configuration for the current camera view, select `View > Copy Camera Settings`, or press **Cmd-Shift-C** on the keyboard.
-This will copy a snippet of ShapeScript code that you can paste into your `.shape` file to define a [custom camera](cameras.md#custom-cameras).
+It can be difficult to visualize the effect that a given position or orientation will have when defining a [custom camera](cameras.md#custom-cameras).
+A good solution is to use touch gestures to position the camera, then select `View > Copy Camera Settings`, or press **Cmd-Shift-C** on the keyboard.

+This copies a snippet of ShapeScript code which you can then paste into your `.shape` file to create the custom camera.

 ---
 [Index](index.md) | Next: [Primitives](primitives.md)